Heat mapping noisy offices is reality with new digital headsets

 What separates a busy call center from a regular office is the amount of calls people handle on a daily basis.
 It’s kind of in the name.
 Call center staff spend their days talking on the phone, surrounded by a lot of noise from their colleagues.

-That’s where dedicated noise-cancelling headsets for call centers come in.
+That’s where dedicated noise-canceling headsets for call centers come in.
 They help you solve two main call center concerns: “Will they hear me?” and “Will I hear them?”

 The corded Jabra Biz 2300 and wireless Jabra Pro 9400 both offer noise-cancelling microphones.
 In addition, Jabra’s corded call center headsets have microphones with “air shock” protection that prevents unwanted breathing noise from disturbing the conversation.